Becoming A Notary Public in the State of Georgia

 Endorsements of two persons who are not your relatives, who are 18 years old and who reside in Thomas County, stating that you are a person of integrity, good moral character, and capable of performing notarial acts.

-The application (or renewal) fee for a notary public is $42.00.
-The Clerk of Thomas Superior Court accepts cash, money orders, or personal checks from within the state of Georgia.
+The application (or renewal) fee for a notary public is $51.00.
+The Clerk of Thomas Superior Court accepts cash, money orders or business checks. **NO personal checks.

 The Clerk will issue you a certificate of appointment at the time you are commissioned as a notary public.